tammahasya/superstore-sales-and-customer-analysis/README.md

 - **Tableau Public:** Building interactive dashboards for revenue, product, and regional performance
 - **R (tidyverse):** Deep-diving into product trends and customer segmentation

-Together, these tools helped transform messy transactional data into clear business recommendations, like **when to stock up on phones before Black Friday** or **how to retain high-value customers with loyalty programs**.
+Together, these tools helped transform transactional data into clear business recommendations, like **when to stock up on phones before Black Friday** or **how to retain high-value customers with loyalty programs**.

 ---